Query Your Infrastructure

 publicIp

-This finds all container repositories used for images in a Kubernetes cluster:
+users.list { * }Find all container image repositories used in a Kubernetes cluster:

 k8s.pods {